devkirstenm/water-intake-counter-app/README.md

 ## Technologies Used 💻
 - HTML
 - CSS
+- JavaScript

 ## Credits 🙌
-The project presented here is a customized and adapted version of the "Passenger Counter App".
+This project is a customized and adapted version of the "Passenger Counter App".

 This project is a part of the [Learn JavaScript](https://scrimba.com/learn/learnjavascript) course on Scrimba.